 Pronouncements issued but not yet effective are listed below.
-The Company does not expect that the future adoption of the said pronouncements will have a significant impact on its consolidated financial statements.
-The Company intends to adopt the following pronouncements when they become effective.
+The Group does not expect that the future adoption of the said pronouncements will have a significant impact on its consolidated financial statements.
+The Group intends to adopt the applicable pronouncements when they become effective.